api3dao/vitepress-docs/docs/guides/dapis/index.md

 Each dAPI has a [proxy contract](/reference/dapis/understand/proxy-contracts) that is used to read the value of the dAPI.
-The proxy contract is linked to a mapping that maps to a `beaconId` or `beaconSetId` and an OEV beneficiary address.
-The `beaconId` for each dAPI gets updated when the price hits the set [deviation threshold](/reference/dapis/understand/deviations.md)/[heartbeat](/reference/dapis/understand/deviations.md#heartbeat)
+The proxy contract is linked to a mapping that maps to a `beaconId` or `beaconSetId`.
+The `beaconId` for each dAPI gets updated when the price hits the set
+[deviation threshold](/reference/dapis/understand/deviations.md)/[heartbeat](/reference/dapis/understand/deviations.md#heartbeat)
 .